Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartProps.md

 ### Different ways to multi-color

-There are multiple ways to apply different colors to the lines-
+We have props like `color`, `color1`, `color2` etc to apply different colors to different lines.
+We can also add the `color` property inside the `dataSet`. <br /><br />
+But what if we want different colors in the same line?
+For that, again, we have multiple ways-

 - colors
 - lineGradientComponent
 - lineSegments